MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Functions.md

 The commands in the function are stored as a script block in the definition property of the function.
-For example, to display the commands in the Help function that comes with Windows PowerShell, type:
+For example, to display the commands in the Help function that comes with PowerShell, type:

 ```powershell
 (Get-ChildItem function:help).Definition